Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-gengrid.md

    2. Define the `text_get` function.

       When a gengrid item becomes realized, the `text_get` function is called repeatedly for all text parts in that item.
-After the text is set to the part, it is freed automatically.
-Do not free it manually.
+After the text is set to the part, it is freed automatically and thus manual intervention is not needed.

       ```
       static char*